-A block of streets in 11th arrondissement is well known for its gastronomical scene: Bistrot Paul Bert, the recent coffee place Amami, Cyril Lignac’s bakery of the same name and his bistro Le Chardenoux.
-All be found in a distance of several hundreds of meters.
+A block of streets in 11th arrondissement is well known for its gastronomical scene: Bistrot Paul Bert, the recent coffee place Amami, Cyril Lignac’s bakery of the same name and his bistro Le Chardenoux, all found at a distance of several hundreds of meters.
 And now, Cyril Lignac decided to strike again in the same area, just across the street from his bakery by opening La Chocolaterie.

 Lignac, in duet with his pastry chef Benoit Couvrand offers diverse chocolate pleasures.
 Behind the glass counter everything is tempting: chocolate filled viennoiseries, chocolate tonka brioche, caramel and chocolate cookies and eclairs.
 Under the glass bell a round cherry chocolate cake stands in all its splendour.
 The traditional chocolate tart shines invitingly with its layer of chocolate pearls.
 Lignac’s presentation is modern, but the products at La Chocolaterie evoke nostalgia.
 It is here you can enjoy le quatre heure, an oblong brioche bread, cut as a sandwich and filled with a slice of crispy chocolate bar, an afternoon treat so popular in the days we were children.
 The hot chocolate is comforting, with strong biscuit notes.